CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 ## Continuous Integration and Continuous Deployment

-As network operations become more programmatic and automated, and in combination with a robust simulation platform, CI/CD and devops style workflows are supplanting legacy workflows.
+As network operations become more programmatic and automated, and in combination with a robust simulation platform, CI/CD and DevOps style workflows are supplanting legacy workflows.
 You can test configuration changes automatically in a simulated environment to allow for more rapid and robust change management workflows.
 The Production Ready Automation package provides an example CI/CD pipeline implemented on GitLab with the CI network testing and validation powered by {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq/" text="Cumulus NetQ">}}.